alexirpan/alexirpan.github.io/_posts/2020-06-19-ai-timelines.markdown

 I didn't feel like we had meaningful in-roads on any of the challenges I'd associate with human-level intelligence.
 If you ask 2020-me how we'd build AGI, I still see a lot of gaps, but I have *some* idea how it could happen, assuming you get lucky.
-That feels like the biggest shift.
+That's been the biggest shift for me.

 There have always been disagreements over what large-scale statisical ML means for AI.
 The deep learning detractors can't deny large statisical ML models have been very useful, but deep learning advocates can't deny they've been very expensive.
 There's a grand tradition of pointing out how much compute goes into state-of-the-art models.
-See this image that made the rounds on Twitter:
+See this image that made the rounds on Twitter during the Lee Se-dol match:

 ![Compute comparison](/public/ai-timelines/alphago.jpg)
 {: .centered }